theatre building cleaned

 For Sale

-Howick Little Theatre has the following sets of as-new play scripts for sale at much reduced prices (plus postage & packaging).
-To buy or make an offer, contact the office on 09 534-1401 or by email.
+Howick Little Theatre has the following sets of as-new play scripts and single copies for sale (plus postage & packaging).
+To buy or to make an offer, contact the office on (09) 534-1401 or by email.

 KEVIN’S BED